A company’s manager must plan for the expenditure and benefits an entity would receive from investing in an underlying project.

 Internal Rate of Return refers to the discount rate that makes the present value of expected after-tax cash inflows equal to the initial cost of the project.

-In other words, IRR is the discount rate that makes present values of a project’s estimated cash inflows equal to the present value of the project’s estimated cash outflows.
+In other words, the IRR is the discount rate that makes the present values of a project’s estimated cash inflows equal to the present value of the project’s estimated cash outflows.

-If IRR is greater than the required rate of return for the project, then accept the project.
-And if IRR is less than the required rate of return, then reject the project.
+If the IRR is greater than the required rate of return for the project, then you can accept the project.
+If the IRR is less than the required rate of return, then reject the project.

 PV (inflows) = PV (outflows)